Elin Wyn

 Journalism Training

-My specialist expertise is election planning and coverage and the media portrayal of women in politics.
+My specialist expertise is election planning and reporting and the media portrayal of women in politics.

 The journalism training workshop broadened my mind on the role of the journalist.